dexscanner/DexScanner/README.md

 # 👋 Welcome to DexScanner

-**Real-time Solana token pair alerts** — get notified on Slack or Discord when new tokens pair with USDC.
+**Real-time Solana token pair alerts** — get notified on Slack or Discord when new tokens pair.

 > 🛰️ Dockerized • 🔔 Fast alerts • 🔒 Open source